-Fund-paid COBRA
+Fund-paid Health Extension

-If all eligibility requirements are met, the Fund will pay for COBRA coverage in the following situations: disability, which must have occurred while you were in covered employment, and arbitration.
-All periods of Fund-paid COBRA will count toward the period in which you are entitled to continuing coverage under COBRA.
-Coverage for Fund-paid COBRA includes the Plan's hospital, medical, behavioral health and substance abuse, prescription drug, dental and vision.
+If all eligibility requirements are met, the Fund will pay for COBRA coverage in the following situations: disability, which must have occurred while you were in covered employment, and arbitration, as described immediately after this section.
+All periods of Fund-paid Health Extension will count toward the period in which you are entitled to continuing coverage under COBRA.
+Coverage for Fund-paid Health Extension includes the Plan's hospital, medical, behavioral health and substance abuse, prescription drug, dental and vision.
 Life insurance and AD&D are continued only for the first six months.
-(See page 74 for the Life Insurance Disability Extension.)
+(See page 79 for the Life Insurance Disability Extension.)

 To receive this extended coverage, you must complete the COBRA Continuation of Coverage Election Form you receive in the mail.
-If you fail to timely return the Election Form, you may lose eligibility for continuation of coverage under Fund-paid COBRA.
+If you fail to timely return the Election Form, you may lose eligibility for continuation of coverage under Fund-paid Health Extension.
 The completed Election Form, along with all required documents (e.g., proof of disability), must be returned to: